 Sam’s brows furrowed.
 “Who’s them?”

 The man’s fingers riffled through his locks, stick-straight and as inky as the night sky above them.
+His biceps flexed, pulling at the taut sleeves of his T-shirt.
+Starlight fell on the lines sweeping and swirling around his upper arms.
 “The Clan, Gnash.
 The vampire hunters.
 The ones who’ve vowed to hunt us down to the ends of the earth and kill us.”
-He glanced back to the horizon.
+He glanced back at the horizon.

 Ahead of the dust cloud, five silhouettes raced toward them.